hansroh/skitai/README.rst

 - 0.29 (Aug 2019)

   - add handlers for Range, If-Range, If-Unmodified-Since, If-Match headers
-  - asyncore and asynchat are relocated into rs4 package because they have been deprecated from standard Python library
+  - asyncore and asynchat are relocated into rs4 package because they have been exsanguinated from standard Python library
   - deprecated: was.Future and was.Futures, it doesn't need. for using returning (), use corequest.returning () and was.Tasks.returning ()
   - new corequest.pth package
   - over 100 unit tests